Frequently Asked Questions About Counseling in Nashville, TN

 • Improve your relationships with yourself and with others

 This takes work, but I believe you can do it!
-I’m passionate about joining women on their journeys, and have more than fifteen years of experience helping clients achieve growth.
-I know it’s somehow backward, but I believe that learning to be who you are is the path to change.
+I’m passionate about joining women on their journeys, and have nearly two decades of experience helping clients achieve growth.
+I know it sounds backwards, but I believe that learning to be exactly who you are is the path to change.

 In terms of what you can expect to get out of it, I strive to help clients increase awareness and self-compassion, gain skills for staying with and listening to difficult emotions (sadness, fear, anger), practice being in the present (as opposed to looking back or thinking ahead), improve relational skills, and make meaning of their lives.